EDUC 730 Issues & Trends in Learning Technologies

 Apps and Young Users: Warnings and Safeguards Assignment

 Collaboration and communication apps have become ubiquitous with everyday life but there can be both risks and benefits to using these web based tools, especially for children and teens.
 Apps noted as dangerous for children and teens include Snapchat, Whisper, Blendr, and WhatsApp, yet several of these apps are used to good advantage by many.
-In this assignment, the candidate will identify 5 or more apps that are of particular concern for educators and parents, revealing both the perceived benefits and the possible or likely risks and publish their findings to the web in blog type or newsletter form with descriptions and hyperlinks.
+In this assignment, the candidate will identify 5 or more apps that are of particular concern for educators and parents, revealing both the perceived benefits and the possible or likely risks and publish their findings to the web as a 10-minute presentation, including audio, using presentation software such as PowerPoint or Google Slides.
 (CLO: C, E, F)

 Instructional Video Project Assignment

 Instructional videos provide on demand learning opportunities and are an important aspect in personalized learning.
-The candidate will develop an instructional video that is 4-6 minutes in length. in which the candidate is explaining, demonstrating, or teaching a skill.
-The video must be uploaded to YouTube.
-The link to the video will be submitted as with the planning template.
-(CLO: A, B, D, E, F)
+The candidate will develop an instructional video that is 4–6 minutes in length. in which the candidate is explaining, demonstrating, or teaching a skill.
+The video must be recorded using a video camera and the final product uploaded to YouTube.
+The link to the video will be submitted with the planning template.
+(CLO: C, E)

 Technology Integration Learning Plan Assignment

-Using a Problem-Based Learning approach the candidate will design a technology integrated learning plan for a specific audience of learners using the ASSURE model for instructional design, the Technology Integration Matrix, and the ISTE standards.
-Plan preparation involves determining the focus problem, outlining the learning experiences, and selecting digital resources, interactives, or simulations.
+In this assignment, the candidate will design a technology integrated learning plan for a specific audience of learners using the 5 E model and the ASSURE model for instructional design.
+The Technology Integration Matrix (TIM), and the ISTE standards provide frameworks from which to make decisions.
+Plan preparation involves determining the audience, outlining the learning experiences, and selecting digital resources, interactives, case studies, or simulations.
 The learning plan must include questioning strategies and assessments.
 (CLO: A, B, D, E, F)

 Challenges and Possibilities Paper Assignment